Cogito11/Password-Vault/README.md

 ### 2. Create `package.json`

-If no `package.json` is present, create one in the project root:
+If no `package.json` is present, create one in the project source folder:

 ```json
 {